Personal Tao - Chapter 39

 No one will want to be close to you if you always use the whip of judgment upon them!

 People might think the answer is to erase the imaginary bars of the trap.
 That doesn’t work as it isn’t even a step ahead.
 You will find yourself still trapped in that cage.
 You are the one providing the energy to draw those very bars around you which means you will unconsciously keep drawing those bars as fast as you remove them.

 Imaginary bars are simply that: imaginary bars.
 Don’t give an imaginary cage any energy at all to be real.

 Look at this drawing for inspiration.
 The girl isn’t in the cage at all.
-It’s external, she can walk away from that imaginary cage.
-The real life artist of this picture did just that.
-She pushed away the outside judgment, didn’t let it settle inside her and walked away to become an amazing artist.
+It’s external; she can walk away from that imaginary cage.
+The real-life artist of this picture did just that.
+She pushed away from the outside judgment, didn’t let it settle inside her and walked away to become an amazing artist.